 Why autumn attracts rodents

-When temperatures drop, mice, rats and other rodents begin searching for warm shelter.
+When temperatures drop, mice, rats, and other rodents begin searching for a warm shelter.

-Often you don't notice them until it's already too late - typical signs are gnaw marks, droppings or noises in the walls and ceilings .
+Often you only notice them when it's already too late – typical signs are gnaw marks, droppings, or noises in walls and ceilings.

 Where mice and rats hide